-First-year writing courses are the centerpiece of the First-Year Experience and are part of the Core requirements at Brandeis.
+First-Year Writing is the centerpiece of the First-Year Experience and part of the Core requirements at Brandeis.
 In these courses, students engage with writing as the practice of advanced learning and communication.

-Composition is taught in a small-group setting, allowing for opportunities to workshop ideas and writing strategies with seasoned writing instructors in a collaborative environment.
-Major course goals include building up confidence and flexibility with the types of writing students will encounter throughout their college careers and beyond.
-International students and/or English language learners may be advised to sign up for free tutorials in the English Language Programs to supplement their work in First-Year Writing Courses.
+International students and English language learners may be advised to sign up for free tutorials in the English Language Programs to supplement their work in the First-Year Writing courses.